davidjhenning6/invaders/README.md

 4. grab human and fly away DONE
 - disappear with human when hit roof
+### current task below
+- add a flag to the human struct to control if gravity should effect it or not may help prevent the blinking
+- flag added to human gravity is set at initialization, and gravity turned off in the second check of alienMovement at the end of state == 1, the state is changed to 2

-5. if shot when holding human drop it and return to searching height
+5. if shot when holding human drop it and DIE!!!!
+- will have to set gravity flag back to 1 to turn gravity back on

+6. if human shot then alien returns to searching at search height and human disappears DONE

-6. if human drops from a certain height than human disappears when it hits the ground
+7. if human drops from a certain height than human disappears when it hits the ground DONE

+LEFT TO DO
+is identify lander shot
+prevent the same lander from being shot more than once per ray DONE

+NOTE
+if human shot there isn't a need to reset the gravity flag however if the alien is shot the flag will have to be reset